Ndgt/MediaPipe_Pose_in_MotionBuilder/README.md

 # MediaPipe_Pose_in_MotionBuilder
-Using MediaPipe Pose Landmark in MotionBuilder
+Using MediaPipe Pose in MotionBuilder

+This code uses one from https://github.com/google/mediapipe/blob/master/docs/solutions/pose.md